-- 1) The lectures for this course will be presented in person (Guarded Posture) and in Zoom.
-Attendance is not mandatory but it is strongly encouraged.
-Recordings of the lectures and the lecture notes will be available in Canvas (see the section on Canvas below). - 2) All of the lab experiments will be conducted by you prior to your scheduled lab session using either the iOLab device or online (virtual) simulations. - 3) During the lab sessions you will complete a collaborative assignment with several other students based on the experiments that you performed prior to the lab.
-Synchronous attendance in the lab sessions, either in person or remote, is strongly encouraged.
-Students who are unable to attend synchronously should contact their TA prior to the lab. - 4) The schedule for the labs is provided below. - 5) Each week, the lab assignments will due at 11:00pm on the Friday of the following week.
-Late assignments will be accepted up to 11:00pm on the Sunday of the following week.
-Late penalties will be at the discretion of the instructor. - 6) The lab reports, homework, and collaborative assignments for the iOLab experiments are available in the iOLab software. - 7) The lab reports for the virtual labs will be available in Canvas, and the homework assignments for the virtual labs are in the lab manual. - 8) The collaborative assignments for the virtual labs will be in the iOLab software.
+- 1) The lectures for this course will be presented in Zoom.
+Attendance is not mandatory, but it is strongly encouraged.
+The lecture notes will be available in Canvas (see the section on Canvas below). - 2) All of the lab experiments will be conducted by you prior to your scheduled lab session using either the iOLab device or online (virtual) simulations. - 3) During the lab sessions you will complete a collaborative assignment with several other students based on the experiments that you performed prior to the lab.
+Synchronous attendance in the lab sessions is strongly encouraged.
+Students who are unable to attend synchronously should contact their TA prior to the lab.